creachadair/chirp/spec.md

 - If `id` is unknown or has already completed, the callee MUST silently discard the packet.

 - Otherwise: If the call has not yet been dispatched to a handler, the callee MUST discard it and send `Response(id, CANCELED, nil)`.
-This terminates the call.
+This terminates the call for request `id`.

 - Otherwise: If the handler is running, the callee SHOULD attempt to *interrupt* the execution of the handler.

   - If interruption is successful, the callee sends `Response(id, CANCELED, nil)`.
-This terminates the call.
+This terminates the call for request `id`.

   - If interruption is not possible, the callee MAY send `Response(id, CANCELED, nil)` immediately and discard the handler result when it completes.
-This terminates the call.
+This terminates the call for request `id`.

   - Otherwise, the callee MUST ignore the cancellation request and allow the handler to complete normally.

 - Otherwise: If the call handler has already completed, the handler SHOULD report its result as a normal response, completing the call.
 Alternatively, the callee MAY discard the result and send `Response(id, CANCELED, nil)` instead.
 This terminates the call.

 If cancellation succeeds, the cancellation response supersedes a handler response.
 Whether or not cancellation succeeds, the callee MUST NOT send multiple responses for the same request.

+**Implementation note:** The `Cancel(id)` packet is not itself a request and does not require its own reply.

 ### Custom Subprotocols